3 'R's of an Effective Indigenous Pre-Engagement Strategy

 Before you even begin your pre-engagement research I recommend everyone on your team take, at a minimum, Indigenous awareness training.
 Being aware of the post-contact history of Indigenous Peoples in Canada, the impacts of colonization, ongoing effects and impacts of colonization, and the sometimes epic court challenges to have rights and title recognized will shape the way you do your research.

-Here is a checklist that anyone could use before they go to a community to check the level of cultural competency; it could also be shared with a whole team to let them assess themselves.
+Here is a checklist that anyone could use before they go to a community to check their level of cultural competency; it could also be shared with a whole team to let them assess themselves: Indigenous cultural competency self-assessment checklist.

 An Indigenous community is not a simple grouping of people so an understanding of the potential complexity will help you in your research.
 Here’s a description from the Government of Canada Panel on Research Ethics website: